slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The more you know who you are, and what you want, the less you let things upset you."
 -- Bob Harris (Lost in translation)*

-> *"And God said «love your enemy», and I loved myself.*
+> *"And God said «love your enemy», and I loved myself."
 -- Khalil Gibran*

 Anger is a punishment we give ourselves for someone else’s mistake.